nasa-gibs/onearth/src/modules/gc_service/README.md

 To request a specific file, use the `request=` url parameter.
 Valid options are `wmtsgetcapabilities`, `twmsgetcapabilities`, and `gettileservice`.

-For example, the following request would produce a WTMS GetCapabilities file:
+For example, the following request would produce a WMTS GetCapabilities file:
 `http://endpoint/gc_service/gc_service?request=wmtsgetcapabilities`

 ### The Configuration Tool